deepin-community/btrfs-progs/Documentation/btrfs-device.rst

         The command can be run repeatedly.
 Devices that have been already registered remain as such.
 Reloading the kernel module will drop this information.
 There's an alternative way of mounting multiple-device filesystem without the need for prior scanning.
-See the mount option :ref:`device<mount-option-device>`.
+See the mount option
+        :docref:`device <btrfs-man5:mount-option-device>`.

         ``Options``